MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **Data_ErrorInfo** - This field contains information about the error due to which this event got triggered.
 This includes errors such as timeout.
-We also log the office app package name in this field from which the data was requested.
+We also log the Office app package name in this field from which the data was requested.

 - **Data_LoggingSessionId** - This field logs the sessionId of the session that is logging this event.

 #### Office.Android.EarlyTelemetry.SharedPrefServiceDataFetchSync

 This event is triggered when an error occurs, for example, timeout or invalid service error, when one Office Android app needs but is unable to get data from other Office Android app installed on the user's device.
-This data is used to find the reason for the service failure and to maintain the health of the service and office apps.
+This data is used to find the reason for the service failure and to maintain the health of the service and Office apps.

 The following fields are collected:

 - **Data_ErrorInfo** - This field logs information about the error due to which this event got triggered.
 This includes errors such as timeout.
-We also log the office app package name in this field from which the data was requested.
+We also log the Office app package name in this field from which the data was requested.

 - **Data_LoggingSessionId** - This field logs the sessionId of the session that is logging this event.